chaos-polymtl/lethe/doc/source/examples/multiphysics/dam-break-VOF/dam-break-VOF.rst

     end

 We define two fluids here simply by setting the number of fluids to be :math:`2`.
-In ``subsection fluid 0`` we set the density and kinematic viscosity of fluid 0 of the first phase.
-Similar procedure is done for the the secondary phase in ``subsection fluid 1``
+In ``subsection fluid 0``, we set the density and the kinematic viscosity for the first phase.
+Similar procedure is done for the secondary phase in ``subsection fluid 1``.

-In the ``mesh adaptation subsection``, adaptive mesh refinement is defined for ``velocity``. ``min refinement level`` and ``max refinement level`` are 4 and 5, respectively.
+In the ``mesh adaptation subsection``, adaptive mesh refinement is defined for ``velocity``. ``min refinement level`` and ``max refinement level`` are 3 and 5, respectively.

 .. code-block:: text